KKoovalsky/TsepepeVim/README.md

 This is a tiny C++ refactoring plugin which currently supports:

-* function definition generation from a function declaration,
+* function definition generation from a function declaration (works as well for multiple declarations using the visual mode),
 * implementing an interface (extending a class with an abstract class)
 * switching to the corresponding (paired) C++ file, with the same stem